yoptimalcontrol/yoptimalcontrol/pages/examples/goddardRocket/goddardInitialGuess.md

 Solution for the initial [Initial Guess For The Goddard Rocket](goddardInitialEx).

 ## Code
+Full code block for easy copying at the bottom of the page.

 ### Initial guess by simulation
 Simulating the rocket with full throttle until the fuel tank is empty as a initial guess.